ThibaultBee/srtdroid/README.md

 ## API

-As srtdroid is a simple wrapper for API documentation refers to [SRT API documentation](https://github.com/Haivision/srt/blob/master/docs/API.md).
+As srtdroid is a simple wrapper, it provides a limited documentation.
+For an extensive SRT API documentation refers to the official [SRT API documentation](https://github.com/Haivision/srt/blob/master/docs/API.md).
 You must create a [Srt object](https://github.com/ThibaultBee/srtdroid/blob/master/lib/src/main/java/com/github/thibaultbee/srtdroid/Srt.kt) before calling any other API.
 It will load SRT, ssl and crypto libraries.

 ### Read/write